-We treat all applications on their own merit and welcome anyone who has the ability and aspirations to achieve at higher education.
+At CCAD, we treat all applications on their own merit and welcome anyone who has the ability and aspirations to achieve at higher education.
 Therefore, we take into account all aspects of an application and not just an applicant’s academic profile.

-* BTEC Extended Diploma
+- BTEC/UAL Extended Diploma

-* Foundation Studies in Art & Design
+- Foundation Studies in Art & Design

-* Access to HE
+- Access to HE

-* Level 0
+- Level 0

 It is expected that all applicants will have a Level Two qualification (or equivalent) in literacy and numeracy.

-To help you prepare for this, we send all applicants a useful guide with the interview confirmation letter.
-At interview you will be asked general questions regarding your application to us, some questions about yourself, your inspirations and aspirations.
+To help you prepare for interview/audition, we send all applicants a useful guide with the interview confirmation letter.
+Your interview with us is intended to be relaxed and informal.
+You will be asked general questions regarding your application to us, some questions about yourself, your inspirations and aspirations.
 This may include information about artists or designers that you admire, and what it is about their work that inspires you.

 The most important thing is to be yourself; the idea behind your interview is to show us the kind of things you are interested in and for us to see how passionately you talk about your work.
 It is also an opportunity for you to ask us questions, as we want to make sure you find the best degree route to suit you.
 Finally, dress as you would dress if you were a student here; we don’t expect you to come dressed for a job interview.

 A portfolio is individual to every student.
 Everyone will have their own individual styles and will have produced work in different ways, which we actively encourage.
-Examples of your work can be either complete or ‘work in progress– as long as they demonstrate your skills, interests and key strengths
+Your portfolio should be a visual representation of your creative identity and should include the following:

 Cleveland College of Art & Design wholeheartedly supports the principle of equal opportunities in education and training and opposes all forms of unlawful or unfair discrimination against a person who wishes to access education or training at this institution on the grounds of colour, race, nationality, ethnic or national origin, gender, marital status, age, political or sexual orientation, mental or physical disability.